allanalberts/Fighting-Fraud-With-Graph-Theory/README.md

 To predict negative OTC ratings, we need to do more than just identify a user involved in ratings manipulation.
 We must also identify when they are being rated by one of their co-conspiritor users (positive rating) vs. a legit user who is being victimized (negative rating).
 I do this by measuring the difference in metric values between the rater and ratee.

 ### Classifier Model
-My fraud detection model utilizes these 41 features with a Random Forest Classifier.
+My fraud detection model utilizes 41 features with a **Random Forest Classifier**.
 I trained the model on 80 percent of the marketplace ratings using a stratified and shuffled sample and tested performance against the remaining 20% of ratings.
-I used scikit-learn's RandomizedSearchCV method to define a grid of paramaeter ranges and randomly sampled from the grid performing 3-fold cross validation.
+I used scikit-learn's RandomizedSearchCV method to define a grid of parameter ranges and randomly sampled from the grid performing 3-fold cross validation.
 Next I used a grid search with cross validation for final tuning.
 Tuning resulted in a 29% increase in model performance.
 The accuracy score of 0.9880 was extemely close to the Out Of Bag score of 0.09877 thus suggesting model validity.
 My model was able to successfully predict a negative rating 49% of the time with 2% of legitimate users affected with a false positive prediction when using a 0.1 threshold value.

 <img src="/images/results.png" alt="drawing"/>